-Introduction: As part of verification procedures, the calculations for each emissions source type will be checked, with an emphasis on large stationary fossil plants (CEMS units) and purchased power, which together comprised ~83% of total corporate-wide direct GHG emissions for 2022.
-In order to ensure the accuracy of the GHG Assertion, the objective of this procedure is to re-perform the calculations independent from the calculations performed by Entergy.
+Introduction: As part of verification procedures, the calculations for each emissions source type were checked, with an emphasis on large stationary fossil plants (CEMS units) and purchased power, which together comprised ~70% of total corporate-wide GHG emissions for 2023.
+In order to ensure the accuracy of the GHG Assertion, the objective of this procedure was to re-perform the calculations independent from the calculations performed by Entergy.

-Type of Evidence Documentation, Re-performance ------------------ -------------------------------

-2022 GHG IMPRD and the following: Data Sources 1.
-Purchased power: a.
-Controllable trades (on daily basis from 1/1/2022 to 12/31/2022 from Grady Kaough) from TRADES (Excel), as well as sorted and purchased totals from Lesley Lucas (also in Excel) as double-check.
-Large stationary fossil plants: b.
-Selected CEMS reports, from 15 units in total at 8 plants (out of the 50 total Entergy fossil units with significant operations in 2022), to be provided by the Fossil Environmental-CEMS group; in addition to the 7 total units from the virtual site visit contacts at the Ninemile Point and Sabine Power Stations.
-Sampling is directed at the larger operational units, corresponding to those each representing greater than 1% of total Entergy power generation combustion direct GHG emissions each.
-Collectively, this sampling plan represents in total ~57% of Entergy power generation combustion direct GHG emissions.
-The additional 15 units sampled will include the following: Coal Independence 1 RS Nelson 6 White Bluff 1 White Bluff 2 Gas • Lake Charles 1A Lake Charles 1B Lewis Creek 1 Lewis Creek 2 Montgomery County CT1 Montgomery County CT2 Ouachita CTGEN1 Ouachita CTGEN2 Ouachita CTGEN3 St. Charles 1A St. Charles 1B Coal purchasing (Garrett Branner) plant daily coal burn data, and six (6) total short-term test burns data from three (3) coal Gas settlements (Ryan Gay) gas burn data - all plants - monthly data on an individual plant-specific basis (i.e., not on a common fuel header basis).

-CEMS supporting documentation and QA/QC back-up data

-Small stationary combustion: 2021 data reported to EPA's GHG Reporting Program (GHGRP) through Subpart C.
+Type of Evidence idence Documentation, Re-performance Data Sources 2023 GHG IMPRD and the following: Purchased power: Controllable trades (on daily basis from 1/1/2023 to 12/31/2023 from Grady Kaough) from TRADES (Excel), as well as sorted and purchased totals from Lesley Lucas (also in Excel) as double-check.
+2. Large stationary fossil plants: b.
+Selected CEMS reports, for the 2 total units from the virtual site visit contact at the Ninemile Point Power Station (Units 4 and 5).
+The additional 14 power plants sampled for analysis of secondary methodology estimates (an ISO 14064.3 verification standard requirement) included the following power stations: Coal Independence (1 and 2) RS Nelson (6) White Bluff (1 and 2) Gas Acadia (CT3 and 4) Attala (AO1 and 2) Choctaw (CGT 1, 2, and 3) Hot Spring (CT-1 and 2) Lake Charles (1A and B) Lewis Creek (1 and 2) Montgomery County (CT1 and 2) Ninemile 6 (A and B) Perryville (1, 2, and 3) Sabine (1 and 3-5) St. Charles (1A and B) c.
+Coal purchasing (Garrett Branner) plant daily coal burn data, from three (3) coal plants. d.
+Gas settlements (Ryan Gay) gas burn data - all plants - monthly data on an individual plant-specific basis. e.
+CEMS supporting documentation and QA/QC back-up data for the virtual site visit units (Ninemile Point Units 4 and 5).
+Small stationary combustion: 2022 data reported to EPA's GHG Reporting Program (GHGRP) through Subpart C.

-for selected audit sample units.

-Objective (specific principles) Accuracy, Transparency

-Specific Activities General

-Review documentation for completeness

-2. Recalculate emissions numbers

-3. Perform checks

-Emissions Factors

-4. Calculate emissions from each emission source category from each sampled Facility

-Confirm and re-calculate (if applicable) emission factors against independent reference material

-Potential Error Conditions General

-Disagreement between calculated and reported values;

-Disagreement between allocated values or inconsistent methodology.

-Emissions Factors

-Incorrect or out of date emissions factors

-Sample Unit

-- 1. Purchased Power: - a.
-All controllable trades (daily) extract in Excel - b.
-Emissions totals for total purchased power on monthly basis a.
-22 units total selected for sampling in relation to EPA CAM AMPD database, and supporting QA/QC documentation review, checks; representing ~57% of total Entergy power generation combustion direct GHG emission levels, including CEMS reports for the following coal- and gas-fired units; requests will be made to the CEMS group in Fossil Environmental, or to the respective Entergy site visit Environmental Manager/Analyst.

-2. Large Stationary Fossil Plants:

-Coal Units

-- Independence 1

-- RS Nelson 6

-- White Bluff 1

-- White Bluff 2

-Gas Units

-- Lake Charles 1A

-- Lake Charles 1B

-- Lewis Creek 1

-- Lewis Creek 2

-- Montgomery County CT1

-- Montgomery County CT2

-- Ouachita CTGEN1

-- Ouachita CTGEN2

-- Ouachita CTGEN3

-- St. Charles 1A

-- St. Charles 1B

-- Ninemile Point 4

-- Ninemile Point 5

-- Ninemile Point 6A

-- Ninemile Point 6B

-- Sabine 3

-- Sabine 4

-- Sabine 5

-Note: EPA AMPD database queries for 2022 total CO2 emissions data will be made for all Entergy fossil generation units.

-For each of the above CEMS-equipped gas- or coal-fired units, Cventure will request the following information for calendar year 2022: Gas flow meter accuracy test/CEMS gas flow transmitter calibration annual analysis CO2 and stack gas flow meter CEMS RATA annual test results (coal-fired units) CO2 CEMS quarterly linearity checks (coal-fired units) ECMPS (emissions collection and monitoring plan system) feedback reports: Q4 (all units) For the gas units at Ninemile Point and Sabine Power Stations, Cventure will request similar information as above from the respective Environmental Managers/Analysts on site, including hourly CO 2 data for 2022 from the on-site CEMS data acquisition and handling systems ("DAHS"). • Small stationary plants - check "fossil fuel generating stations" emissions against EPA GHGRP data for 2021 for confirmatory checks against data and emissions numbers in the 2022 GHG Assertion.
-Sample Size All emissions sources and values for: - Purchased power (controllable/noncontrollable purchases) - Large stationary fossil plants listed in Sample Unit section (see above) - Small stationary combustion sources
+Objective (specific principles) Accuracy, Transparency Specific Activities General 1.
+Review documentation for completeness 2.
+Recalculate emissions numbers 3.
+Perform checks Emissions Factors 4.
+Calculate emissions from each emission source category from each sampled Facility 5.
+Confirm and re-calculate (if applicable) emission factors against independent reference material Potential Error Conditions General • Disagreement between calculated and reported values; • Disagreement between allocated values or inconsistent methodology.
+Emissions Factors • Incorrect or out of date emissions factors Sample Unit Incorrect or out of date emissions factors Purchased Power: All controllable trades (daily) extract in Excel Emissions totals for total purchased power on monthly basis Large Stationary Fossil Plants: For the gas units at Ninemile Point (Units 4 and 5), Cventure requested similar information as above from the respective Environmental Managers/Analysts on site, including hourly CO2 data for 2023 from the on-site CEMS data acquisition and handling systems ("DAHS"), and the following information for calendar year 2023 Gas flow meter accuracy test/CEMS gas flow transmitter calibration annual analysis ECMPS (emissions collection and monitoring plan system) feedback reports: Q4 (both units) Small stationary plants - check "fossil fuel generating stations" emissions against EPA GHGRP data for 2022 for confirmatory checks against data and emissions numbers in the 2023 GHG Assertion.